 Orlando Personal Injury Attorneys Must Decide Whether A Jury Would Like Their Clients

 This case is an extreme example.
-But it highlights this important point: when recommending any settlement value, Orlando personal injury attorneys evaluate whether a jury would like and believe their clients.
+But it highlights this important point: when recommending any settlement value, Orlando injury & accident attorneys evaluate whether a jury would like and believe their clients.
 So, if someone says that every part of his body hurts on a pain scale of 10/10 after a minor fender bender, most attorneys would be skeptical.
 Alternatively, if someone shares that they hate everyone, or seems like a disagreeable or annoying person, then most injury attorneys would be concerned that a jury might not actually LIKE the person.
 None of us wants a client that the jury isn’t going to like, or believe.
 So personal injury attorneys carefully evaluate people who sound excessively demanding, angry, bitter, dishonest, or who have any other very negative personality traits.

 Serious Injuries May Cause Serious Anger